vaginessa/dns-wiki/Home.md

 Requirements
 -------------

-- An Android device with at least the 2.3 (Gingerbread/API level 8, NDK 4) version of the OS.
+- An Android OS device with at least the 2.3 (Gingerbread/API level 8, NDK 4) or higher version.
 - The device **must be rooted**.
-- The kernel/rom must have init.d support (for external scripts).
+- The Kernel/ROM must have init.d support (for external custom script and data leak fix!).
-- The kernel must have NETFILTER/CONFIG_NETFILTER enabled (adb pull /proc/config.gz - Once you unzip it, you can search e.g. "NETFILTER").
+- The Kernel must have NETFILTER/CONFIG_NETFILTER enabled (adb pull /proc/config.gz - Once you unzip it, you can search for e.g. "NETFILTER").

 ##Information for AFWall+ users

-* [ReleaseNotes](https://github.com/ukanth/afwall/blob/master/Changelog.md) describes changes in each version of AFWall+.
+* [Changelog](https://github.com/ukanth/afwall/blob/master/Changelog.md) describes changes in each version of AFWall+.
 * [[CustomScripts]] contains the beginnings of a user manual.
 Some questions about working with iptables might be answered here.
 * [[Apps leak user privacy data during boot]] contains background information about the 'Data leak' during boot.

 Need help using or setting up AFWall+?
-* [[FAQ]] Before you ask everything take a look into our FAQ.
+* Before you ask everything take a look into our [[FAQ]].
-* Need help?
-Click it! -> [[Help]]

 Got an error code?
 * [[Error codes]] may help you.